42.12.146 RESTAURANT BEER AND WINE LICENSE - PREMISES SUITABILITY REQUIREMENTS

 (d) the premises are identified by a unique address;

 (e) the premises are located in one building or a specific portion of one building, except that a patio/deck may extend the premises beyond the interior portion of the building.
-The interior portion of the premises must be a continuous area that is not broken by any area in which the applicant or licensee does not have adequate control, such as another business or a common area shared with other building tenants.
-Subject to the exception in 16-3-311(2), MCA, if the premises are located in a portion of a building, the premises must be separated by permanent floor-to-ceiling walls from any other business, including any other business operated by the licensee.
-The only access from the premises to another business may be through a single lockable door, no more than six feet wide, in the permanent floor-to-ceiling wall.
+The interior portion of the premises must comply with the requirements of 16-3-311(3), MCA.
+Subject to the exceptions in 16-3-311(8) and (9), MCA, if the premises are located in a portion of a building, the premises must be separated by permanent floor-to-ceiling walls from any other business, including any other business operated by the licensee.
+Except as provided in 16-3-311(8) and (9), MCA, the only access from the premises to another business may be through a single lockable door, no more than six feet wide, in the permanent floor-to-ceiling wall.
 Additional lockable doors in the permanent floor-to-ceiling wall may be allowed only upon department approval;

 (f) building, health, and fire code approval is obtained;